 Mark 11:24 Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.

-While there appears to be some scriptural basis for this practice and undoubtedly some have received their healing in this way, there may be another way which also has scriptural backing.
+While there appears to be some scriptural basis for the practice of “claiming” and undoubtedly some have received their healing in this way, there may be another way which also has scriptural backing.
 Often the practice of simply “claiming by faith” does not result in actual healing.

 In the gospels and Acts, Jesus and His disciples most often ministered to the sick by commanding them to be healed using the authority God had given them over disease and demons in the context of proclaiming the gospel of His kingdom.
 The healing was not necessarily always instant, but may at times have been a process in which the sick person’s condition improved by stages as they continued to minister.
 Mark 8:22-25 records an incident in which Jesus healed a blind man.
 After His first attempt He asked if the man could see anything.
 Instead of claiming his healing by faith the man simply told Jesus that he had begun to see but not very clearly.
 Jesus did not rebuke the man for his “negative confession” based on a possible lack of faith but simply laid hands on the man a second time.
 After that the man’s vision was completely restored.